Jofleming/CSB310-Collab-Wiki-3/C#ProgrammingLanguage/Wiki_3.md

 ### Core Principles of OOP in C#

-**Classes:** Classes act as blueprints or templates that define the properties (attributes) and methods (functions) that objects of that class will possess.
-You can create custom classes to represent specific entities in your program.

-**Objects:** Objects are instances of a class.
+`Classes` act as blueprints or templates that define the properties (attributes) and methods (functions) that objects of that class will possess.
+You can create custom classes to represent specific entities in your program. `Objects` are instances of a class.
 They hold the actual data (property values) and carry out the defined behaviors (methods) associated with the class.
-Imagine objects as individual entities based on the class template.

-**Inheritance:** Inheritance allows you to create new classes (derived classes) that inherit properties and methods from existing classes (base classes).
-This promotes code reuse and enables the creation of class hierarchies with specialized functionalities.

-**Polymorphism:** Polymorphism allows objects of different classes to respond differently to the same method call.
-This flexibility enables you to write generic code that can work with various object types without modifying the core logic.

-**Encapsulation:** Encapsulation promotes data protection by bundling properties and methods within a class.
-You can control access to these elements using access modifiers (public, private, protected) to ensure data integrity and prevent unintended modifications.

-**Abstraction:** Abstraction focuses on exposing essential functionalities while hiding implementation details.
+Imagine objects as individual entities based on the class template. `Inheritance` allows you to create new classes (derived classes) that inherit properties and methods from existing classes (base classes).
+This promotes code reuse and enables the creation of class hierarchies with specialized functionalities. `Polymorphism` allows objects of different classes to respond differently to the same method call.
+This flexibility enables you to write generic code that can work with various object types without modifying the core logic. `Encapsulation` promotes data protection by bundling properties and methods within a class.
+You can control access to these elements using access modifiers (public, private, protected) to ensure data integrity and prevent unintended modifications. `Abstraction` focuses on exposing essential functionalities while hiding implementation details.
 This allows you to create user-friendly interfaces that define what objects can do without revealing the underlying complexities of how they achieve it.
 ### Benefits of Using OOP in C#

 **Code Reusability:** By creating reusable classes and leveraging inheritance, you can avoid writing repetitive code and promote code maintainability.